Is Self-Sabotage Contributing to your Anxiety?

 - They know why they want it.

-Now before you look at this list and say something like “how many people are really like that?”, I want to tell you that these qualities lie in all of us.
+Now before you look at this list and say something like, "how many people are really like that?", I want to tell you that these qualities lie in all of us.
 Only for many people these qualities lie dormant.
-But after working with me and learning ‘how to’ bring these qualities to life, their life transforms.
+After working with me and learning ‘how to’ bring these qualities to life, their life transforms.

-It does not matter at this stage if you are someone who sabotages yourself – it only matters what you decide to do with this knowledge.
+It does not matter at this stage if you are someone who sabotages yourself, it only matters what you decide to do with this knowledge.
 If you choose to work on yourself, and overcome these qualities, a whole new world will open to you.
-And it will be one of the quickest ways you can improve your quality of life.
-And at the end of the day – isn’t it exactly that, which we are seeking?
+It will be one of the quickest ways you can improve your quality of life and at the end of the day, isn’t it exactly that which we are seeking?

-If you would like to seek help at our clinic, contact us, we are happy to help with learning how to overcome self-sabotage, or anxiety and depression.
-Please ask for a free 20min consult so you can come and meet me, and together we can discuss how our approach can help you.
+If you would like to seek help at our clinic, contact us.
+We are happy to help with learning how to overcome self-sabotage, or anxiety and depression.
+Please ask for a free 20 minute consultation, so you can come and meet me.
+Together, we can discuss how our approach can help you.